Griefed/ServerPackCreatorExampleAddon/src/main/resources/README.md

 Some excerpts:
 1. Changelog generator, by @TheButterbrotMan at [Feature request]: Changelog generator #198
    - A changelog generator that checks the differences to the previous version and generates a changelog.

 2. Bundle Adoptium Java with server packs, by @kreezxil at [Feature request]: Bundle Adoptium Java #199
    - Because modpacks need one of the either Java 8, 16, or 17, it would be nice to have the corresponding https://adoptium.net java prebundled with the server pack.

 3. Automatic setup of a server pack for [BlueMap](https://www.curseforge.com/minecraft/mc-mods/bluemap)
    - Check all mods in the specified modpacks mods-directory for textures, and if any are found, add the mod to BlueMap's resourcepack folder `config/bluemap/resourcepacks`, install BlueMap for the specified Minecraft and Forge/Fabric version and voilà!

 # 2. How

 During the start of ServerPackCreator, all plugins are loaded and started.
 If you have anything you need to run then and there, use `public void start() {...}` and do your thing.

+For documentation about Pf4j, visit https://pf4j.org/

+If you have ideas and/or suggestions for improvements to the addon-system in ServerPackCreator, open an improvement-issue over at the ServerPackCreator [issues page](https://github.com/Griefed/ServerPackCreator/issues/new?assignees=Griefed&labels=enhancement&template=improvement.yml&title=%5BImprovement+request%5D%3A+)

 ## 2.1 Extensions